Utah Lien and SCR Filing Forms

 Remove lien after payment received

-A Release of Lien formally removes a mechanic's lien from the property records once payment has been received.
+A Release of Lien formally removes a construction lien from the property records once payment has been received.

 • Required after full payment is received